 We’ve made a number of head pieces over the years out of paper bags.

 Our paper bag tiara turned out beautifully.
-The preschoolers used low-heat glue guns and artificial flowers to make them.
+The preschoolers glued artificial flowers to a rolled up paper bag to make them.
 They’re perfect for dress-up play.

-Our mermaid crown is another head piece that the hooligans use for dress-up play.
+Our mermaid crown is another paper bag head piece that the hooligans use for dress-up play.
 A paper bag, some paint and a few shells, and raffia are all you’ll need to make one.

 And our monster or alien head piece makes a great addition to a Halloween costume.